 Here we have one of the funniest drug movies ever created!
 You know you are in for a hilarious time when both Seth Rogan and James Franco star in the same film!
 Just be ready to laugh your ass off!

 Dale Denton’s (Seth Rogen) a marijuana enthusiast who has enjoyed smoking on a rare strain which not many people have tired.
 However, he makes a possibly fatal mistake when he drops his roach at the scene of a murder he witnessed.
 When he learns that the rare strain can easily be traced back to him, he and his dealer Saul (James Franco) go on the run.
 Now, they must try and hide from Ted (Gary Cole), a dangerous drug lord, and crooked cop Carol (Rosie Perez) who are right on their tails.

-You need to check out this list of the best James Franco movies.
+You need to check out our list of the Best James Franco Movies.